 A workforce agreement is a key document for any small business that has employees.
-We’ve teamed up with LHS Solicitors’ elXtr to give you a customisable workforce agreement template to keep you in line with the Working Time Regulations.
+We’ve teamed up with Clarkslegal LLP to give you a customisable workforce agreement template to keep you in line with the Working Time Regulations.

 All small businesses need legal advice, but most cannot afford the in-house legal counsel that big firms rely on.
-LHS Solicitors’ elXtr was set up with these small businesses in mind.
-They provide customisable documents that you can use to ensure that you have the legal frameworks that you need.
+Clarkslegal templates were made with small businesses in mind.
+Their documents are customisable so you can use to ensure that you have the legal frameworks that you need.

 A workforce agreement sets out a deal between an employer and employees regarding working hours, such as night time working, rest periods, and similar provisions.
 It’s an important document that helps to structure the arrangement between employer and workforce.